 'Focusing' is about entering into a special kind of awareness, different from our every day awareness.
 It is open, turned inward, centered on the present and on your body’s inner sensations.
 When doing 'Focusing' you silently ask “How am I now?” and work with bodily felt sense.
 This gradually opens up space for an innate movement towards healing simply but beautifully stated by Eugene Gendlin when he writes: "The sense of what is wrong carries with it, inseparably, a sense of the direction toward what is right."
 To learn more about 'Focusing' and focusing-oriented therapy visit the website of The Focusing Institute at www.focusing.org.

-Emotionally Focused Therapy (EFT) is based on scientific study of adult love and bonding processes in couples and is designed to address distress in the intimate relationships of adults.
-Couples seeking counselling to improve their relationships may find this method a beneficial approach, as it can help people better understand both their own emotional responses and those of significant people in their lives.
+Emotionally Focused Therapy (EFT) is based on the scientific study of adult love and bonding processes in couples and is designed to address distress in the intimate relationships of adults.
+Couples seeking counselling to improve their relationships may find this method a beneficial approach, as it can help them better understand both their own emotional responses and those of their significant other.
 EFT is interested in how problems are produced, not just why.
-According to EFT, couples have relationship problems when they are feeling emotionally disconnected at important moments.
-EFT reframes what on the outside looks likes negative communication into a client’s effort to get their need for attachment met.
+According to this therapy model, couples have relationship problems when they are feeling emotionally disconnected at important moments.
+EFT reframes what on the outside looks like negative communication into a people’s effort to get their need for attachment met.
 The goal is to help the couple identify, accept and share their individual needs and emotions with each other, and learn to spot when they are starting to feel disconnected in their relationship.
-Therapist's role is to help facilitate the creation of secure, lasting bonds between intimate partners and family members and reinforce any preexisting positive bonds.
+Therapist's role is to help facilitate the creation of secure, lasting bond between intimate partners and reinforce any pre-existing positive dynamics.
 The goal is to learn how to interact with romantic partners in more loving, responsive, and emotionally connected ways, which can result in an increased sense of security, closeness, and connection in intimate relationships.

 Person-centred counselling endeavours to create a comfortable, non-judgmental environment by demonstrating genuineness, empathy and unconditional positive regard toward clients.
 This supports clients in deepening their understanding, gaining new insights and finding solutions to their problems.
 Of crucial importance to this approach to counselling is the therapeutic relationship as an ongoing co-creation, involving both client and therapist.
 Carl Rogers, who developed person-centred counselling, spoke of this therapeutic approach as follows: "I’m trying to be a companion to you in your search and your exploration.
 I want to know, am I with you?
 Is this the way it seems to you?
 Is this the thing you’re trying to express?
 Is this the meaning it has for you?”
 So in a sense I’m saying, “I’m walking with you step by step, and I want to make sure I am with you.
 Am I with you?”